MichelleAppel/SCAPE/README.md

-# README: Max Frequency Mapping & Foveated LoG Demonstration
+# Cortical Frequency Mapping & Spatially Adaptive LoG for Prosthetic Vision

-This repository focuses on **building a spatial map of the maximum resolvable frequency** at each pixel and using that information to process images in a way that reflects non‐uniform visual acuity.
+This repository demonstrates how to compute and utilize a **maximum resolvable frequency map** rooted in cortical implant constraints—such as phosphene density—in order to perform non‐uniform, spatially adaptive image filtering.
+The core concept is that each pixel in the visual field can only resolve up to a certain frequency, reflecting the distribution of phosphenes or other cortical implant limitations.

-## Max Frequency Mapping
+## Maximum Frequency Mapping

-At the heart of this approach is a **2D map** that defines the local maximum spatial frequency $F_{\mathrm{max}}(x,y)$ for every pixel, often tied to cortical magnification or prosthetic “phosphene density.”
-The idea is that the center of vision—or the “highest resolution” region—can handle much finer spatial detail than the periphery, which only supports lower frequencies.
+We first build a **2D map** of local maximum frequency, \(F_{\mathrm{max}}(x,y)\), which captures how implant‐driven vision might vary across the field.
+Denser phosphene regions can support higher frequencies (more detail), whereas sparser regions are limited to lower frequencies.

-This frequency map can be used in **many** ways:
+This map is versatile and can be used for:
-- **Foveated Filters**: Different parts of the image can be convolved with filters at different scales.
+- **Adaptive Filtering**: Convolve the image differently depending on local resolution limits.
-- **Adaptive Rendering**: Graphics can be rendered more coarsely in the periphery to save computation.
+- **Rendering Optimization**: Coarse rendering in areas that cannot resolve fine detail.
-- **Phosphene Simulations**: Where fewer phosphenes are available in the periphery, we define lower max frequency.
+- **Biologically Inspired Models**: Simulating how cortical implants impose non‐uniform “vision.”

-Essentially, **the max frequency map is a flexible core tool** for any scenario that must account for non‐uniform resolution or sampling in the visual field.
+In short, the max frequency map is a **general‐purpose foundation** for any scenario that needs to respect a non‐uniform sampling density or cortical layout.

-## Foveated LoG (LoGFOAConv2d)
+## Spatially Adaptive LoG (LoGFOAConv2d)

-In this repository, we provide one concrete demonstration: a **space‐variant Laplacian‐of‐Gaussian** filter that respects the max frequency map by converting $F_{\mathrm{max}}(x,y)$ into a local Gaussian width $\sigma(x,y)$.
-This yields a **foveated LoG** that:
+To illustrate a practical use, we apply a **space‐variant Laplacian‐of‐Gaussian** filter.
+By converting \(F_{\mathrm{max}}(x,y)\) into a local Gaussian width \(\sigma(x,y)\), the filter:
-- Uses **small $\sigma\$** (high‐frequency) near the most resolvable region.
+- **Uses small \(\sigma\)** where finer details can be resolved (denser phosphene regions).
-- Uses **large $\sigma\$** (low‐frequency) in peripheral or low‐acuity regions.
+- **Uses large \(\sigma\)** in sparser implant areas, enforcing a lower‐frequency limit.

-That way, edges in the center are captured at high detail, whereas the periphery is blurrier—analogous to cortical magnification in V1.
+Hence, this “cortically guided” LoG captures edges more sharply where the implant can provide finer detail and more diffusely where resolution is inherently limited.

-## Gaze Following (Optional)
+## Optional Gaze Following

-We also include a **simple gaze‐based** mechanism where the highest max frequency region can dynamically shift according to an estimated gaze position.
-This is secondary to our main emphasis on the **max frequency map** itself, but it demonstrates how the foveation could be re‐centered in real time based on where a user is looking.
+We also include a gaze mechanism for re‐centering the higher‐frequency region around the user’s current focus of attention.
+While secondary to the main frequency‐mapping concept, it shows how dynamic control over the resolvable “sweet spot” might further personalize prosthetic vision feedback.

 ---

-**In summary**, this repository highlights:
+**In summary**, our work emphasizes:
-1. **A robust max frequency map** approach, general enough for multiple foveation or retinotopic tasks.
+1. **Mapping local maximum frequency** to reflect cortical implant geometry and phosphene density.
-2. **A LoG demonstration (LoGFOAConv2d)** that uses that map to produce a biologically plausible, space‐variant edge filter.
+2. **Using that map** in a spatially adaptive LoG filter that matches each pixel’s resolvable detail.
-3. An **optional** gaze‐based extension that moves the fovea to the point of user attention.
+3. **Optionally** shifting the high‐resolution zone to the user’s gaze to emulate real‐time attention shifts.

-This code can serve as a foundation for **any** project that requires non‐uniform resolution or frequency constraints in visual processing—especially for prosthetic or foveated vision research.
+This provides a **powerful abstraction** for simulating prosthetic or implant‐based vision, where the visual field is inherently non‐uniform and must be processed accordingly.